 Our bodies and minds have a tremendous capacity to store nostalgic memories from our childhood such that after nearly 40 years when I took the first bite of this dish, I instantly remembered the tantalizing familiar flavor!

-- 2 cups of hot water or more as needed
+- 2 cups hot water, or more as needed

 - Wash and remove the thicker ends of the parsley, cilantro and mint stems and layout on a towel and pat dry.
 In a food processor, gradually add the herbs and the green onions and pulse until you have a very fine chop.
 Remove the herbs and set aside.
 Rinse and dry the food processor bowl and proceed to finely ground the walnuts and set aside.